 - A Linux distribution.

-These instructions assume that you are using Ubuntu 16.04, but should work on most Linux distributions.
+These instructions assume that you use Ubuntu 16.04 or Debian 9.0, but should work on most Linux distributions.
 Arm tests the Arm NN SDK on Ubuntu and Debian.

 To download the Arm NN SDK and the Arm Compute Library, you must clone them from their GitHub repositories using Git.